sgrman/simple_whackapod/README.md

 kubectl apply -f wap-ingress.yaml
 ```

 That's it!
-You should be able to use your ingree IP or hostname value (provided you have the appropriate DNS config) to log into the application.
+You should be able to use your use your ingress IP or hostname value (provided you have the appropriate DNS config) to log into the application.

 This is my first repo, so special thanks to @nvpnathan for his help and again to Terrance Ryan for the original application repo.